cardano-foundation/cardano-rosetta-java/README.md

 This repository provides a lightweight java implementation of the [Rosetta API](https://github.com/coinbase/mesh-specifications).
 It uses [Yaci-Store](https://github.com/bloxbean/yaci-store) as an indexer to fetch the data from a Cardano node.

+## System requirements
+Thanks to design differences in Yaci-Store the system requirements for this Cardano Rosetta implemenations are drastically lower, while it also increases performance.

+- 32GB RAM
+To be completed!

 ## Installation

 ### Docker (build from source)
 If your user is not in the `docker` group you might have to execute this.
 The default config is focused on mainnet.
-If you want to test this on other Cardano netwok please adjust the `docker/.env.dockerfile`.
+If you want to test this on other Cardano netwok please adjust the `docker/.env.dockerfile` or read the Wiki page on [Environment variables](https://github.com/cardano-foundation/cardano-rosetta-java/wiki/5.-Environment-Variables) on other options and their default values.
 ######
     git clone https://github.com/cardano-foundation/cardano-rosetta-java
 ######